 The good news is, with a little know how there’s ways to make flare work for you!
 Lens flare can actually be quite flattering in portraits, creating soft skin tones and a beautiful atmosphere.
 There’s typically 3 types of lens flare:

-3 Different Types
+3 Different Types of Lens Flare

 - Circular: where circles of light, hexagon looking shapes, or halos appear, usually making anything within the shapes overexposed.
 This typically occurs when the sun is near the horizon.